GeniteamGit/Web3-NFT-Marketplace/README.md

-## NFT Marketplace with Stacking and Minting 🔥
+## NFT Marketplace with Staking and Minting 🔥
 <img src="src/assets/images/logo.jpg" width="100" height="100">

 #### Description
-Demo NFT marketplace based on one of the most popular blockchian Etherium with most advance features of stacking and minting of NFTs
+Demo NFT marketplace based on one of the most popular blockchian Etherium with most advance features of Staking and minting of NFTs

 ### Tech Stack
 <ul>